SupriyaSKamble/MySQL/README.md

-# Re-run the markdown generation code since the kernel was reset and file was lost

-markdown_content = """
 # 📊 SQL Summary Report – Northwind Database

 This document summarizes various SQL queries and techniques used to analyze the [Northwind database](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs), a classic dataset for learning relational databases.